-We recognize the importance of intervention in the aftermath of a loved-one's suicide and so have established Camp Kita (Abenaki-Penobscot for "listen"), a program of The Kita Center..
+We recognize the importance of intervention in the aftermath of a loved-one's suicide and so have established Camp Kita, a program of The Kita Center.
 We understand that timely intervention and support is critical in shaping the landscape of grief for a child survivor.
 We believe that if we help survivors navigate this grief appropriately, we can enhance and highlight the ability of each individual child to endure.

-Our mission is to cultivate a restorative community by honoring the lived experiences of those impacted by suicide.
+The Kita Center's mission is to prevent suicide by building intentional environments to foster connections and a lifelong engagement with mental health.
 We look to provide a safe, nurturing environment where child survivors can connect with one another while learning constructive ways to deal with the often unspeakable and fierce emotion of losing a loved-one to suicide.
 By creating a space for child survivors, we effectively ease the stigma around what it means to have lost a loved-one to suicide.
 The campers' shared loss and experience affords them the opportunity of forming deep, knowing bonds with others and thereby forging connections that we hope will last a lifetime.

-Our approach is multifaceted and includes a variety of recreational as well as traditional therapies in a camp setting.
+Our approach is multifaceted and includes a variety of restorative and therapeutic activities in a camp setting.
 In addition to daily, small group meetings with our trained support staff, campers will participate in activities such as swimming, sports and fitness, hiking, games, arts and crafts, campfires, and assorted therapeutic sessions.
 Throughout our session, the Kita Zone will be available for any camper needing additional support during regularly scheduled activities.